Actors Faryal Mehmood, Daniyal Raheal tie the knot

 Earlier, the duo celebrated Eid together.
 They often share adorable photos together on their social media platforms.

-Daniyal is the son of famous actress Simi Raheal and the brother of model and actress Mehreen Raheal.
+Daniyal is the son of famous actress Simi Raheel and the brother of model and actress Mehreen Raheel.
 He has acted in various drama serials